I am trying to hold one end up and let bowler from other end attack: Rashid Khan | Sports-Games

 - India

-In his fifth IPL season, Rashid is no longer an unknown quantity and the batters across franchises re trying to see off his overs while trying to go after other bowlers in Gujarat Titans line-up.
+In his fifth IPL season, Rashid is no longer an unknown entity and the batters across franchises are trying to see off his overs while trying to go after other bowlers in the Gujarat Titans line-up.

 While an economy rate of 6.73 in 15 games is very impressive, Rashid is currently ninth in the overall list with 18 wickets.